Prisons - Introduction

 Admission, placement and transfer in prisons

-This document describes admission, placement and transfer from prisons in Ireland.
+This document describes admission, placement and transfer from prisons.

 Prisoners have no charter or list of rights.
 Instead, the courts consider prisoners' rights as cases come before them.